2026 Chinese New Year (the first day of the first lunar month) falls on February 17, 2026, and the Year of the Horse lasts until February 5, 2027.

 Traditions and Customs:

-The Little New Year marks the beginning and foreshadowing of the whole Spring Festival celebration and mainly consists of two activities: sweeping dust and offering sacrifices to the Kitchen God.
-Since the word ''dust'' is homophonic to ''old'' in Chinese language, people hope they can drive the bad luck or the old things away through cleaning.
-Every Chinese family would clean up their houses, appliances, bedclothes and curtains, etc. to welcome the New Year.
-It is said that on the 23rd of the 12th lunar month, the Kitchen God would go back to Heaven and inform the Jade Emperor about the good and the evil in the mortal world as the basis for the rewards and punishments of mankind.
-As a result, most people would offer sacrifices to the Kitchen God at home, wishing he would not speak ill of them.
+The Little New Year marks the beginning and foreshadowing of the entire Spring Festival celebration.
+It primarily consists of two traditional activities: sweeping dust and offering sacrifices to the Kitchen God.
+Since the word for "dust" (?, chén) sounds like the word for "old" (?, chén) in Chinese, people believe that cleaning helps sweep away bad luck and make room for good fortune.
+Every Chinese family thoroughly cleans their home—washing appliances, bed linens, curtains, and more—to welcome the New Year.
+According to folklore, on the 23rd day of the 12th lunar month, the Kitchen God returns to Heaven to report to the Jade Emperor on the good and evil deeds of each household.
+This report determines the rewards or punishments the family will receive in the coming year.
+For this reason, many families offer sacrifices to the Kitchen God, hoping he will speak well of them.

 Laba Festival